devashrlucas/atlanta-procurement-bids/README.md

 $ flask run
 ```

 Once the app is running on your local server (check command-line shell), please visit [http://localhost:5000/] (http://localhost:5000/) in the browser of your choice.
-Please leave the app running on your local server while you view the solicitations.
+Please leave ChromeDriver open as well as the app running on your local server while you view the solicitations.

 To quit running the app on your local server, press CTRL+C in the command-line shell.

+Please note: each time the Flask app is ran, the file containing the services solicitation URLs gets overwritten.
+This app only returns the lastest list of viewable soliciations.

+## Built With

+* Selenium: web browser automation
+* BeautifulSoup: HTML and XML parsing
+* Flask: web application

+## License

+This project is licensed under the MIT License.
+Refer to the [LICENSE.md](LICENSE.md) file for full details.